 During Adolescence, young people’s bodies and brains go through enormous changes.
 Often parents and adolescents report that their relationships with each other go through a period of change.
 Sometimes adolescents may feel overwhelmed by these changes and their emotions.

 Talking to a qualified adult who is not involved in an adolescent’s daily life can benefit their mental health and help them to understand their emotions.

-I will then meet with the young person for between 1-3 sessions to assess whether I am the right person to support them.
-Usually parents will bring their child to the first session and stay for a few minutes to introduce us.
+She will then meet with the young person for between 1-3 sessions to assess whether she is the right person to support them.
+Usually parents will bring their child to the first session and stay for a few minutes.
 Subsequent sessions will be attended by the young person only, if this feels comfortable for the young person.

-Following this assessment period, I will discuss with the parents and young person how best to proceed.
-Sometimes I might refer the young person onto another therapist or service which I think will be more beneficial.
+Following this assessment period, Robyn will discuss with the parents and young person how best to proceed.
+Sometimes she might refer the young person onto another therapist or service which she thinks will be more beneficial.

 She will give the parents a contract outlining the practical arrangements of the sessions.

 She will give the client (young person) a separate therapeutic contract outlining both the practical arrangements and the confidentiality boundaries.